alshedivat/al-folio/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
 description: This is a selection of my projects.
-Additional projects can be viewed in my C.V.
+Additional projects can be viewed in my <a href="/2022-Kijas_CV.pdf/">my c.v.</a>
 nav: true
 nav_order: 3
 horizontal: false